shaoservicenow/sapmodernizationlab/guidebook.md

 Now that we have the variable set to capture Journal Entry Lines, let's use this in a new Record Producer

-> We will do this section in Studio IDE for easier access.
+> We will do this section in ServiceNow Studio IDE for quicker access, but you could definitely use catalog builder as well.

 1. Click **Create Application File**, then search for and create **Record Producer**